Negin228/Stockhome/README.md

   Then suggests the Strike prices.

 S&P 500 list is a long one.
-Every Sunday night, do the following:
+Every night, do the following:
-  Calculate P/E for the whole list.
+  Calculate RSI and P/E for the whole list.
   1) Prioritize as following: P/E <= 30 and RSI <= 30
-  2) P/E > 30 and RSI <= 30
-  3) P/E <= 30 and RSI > 30
-  4) P/E > 30 and RSI > 30
+  2) P/E > 30 and RSI <= 30 or  P/E <= 30 and RSI > 30 or P/E > 30 and RSI > 30
-  5) Failed list due to limits
+  3) Failed list due to limits

 This list will be the input for Monday.